Skip to content

 Grade: F

-This datapoint measures the percentage of short-term patients who experienced functional improvements.
+This metric is a measure of the percentage of short-term care residents that saw functional improvements.

 Nearby Hospitals